All Articles

 You're likely tracking leads somewhere, even if it's a stack of sticky notes or an increasingly chaotic notepad.

-Throw all those leads into a spreadsheet if they’re not already in one or export leads from another tool and make sure your data is organized how you want it.
+Throw all those leads into a spreadsheet if they're not already in one, or export leads from another tool, and make sure your data is organized how you want it.
 This is a good opportunity to clean up your sales leads and remove any clutter.

-a screenshot of Streak's importer prompt asking you to choose a data source for your sales pipeline import
+Streak's importer prompt asking you to choose a data source for your sales pipeline import

-Most CRMs will have an importer feature that allows you to upload all of your leads in just a couple minutes.
-Once you’ve completed this, you’re ready to start working in your sales pipeline!
+Most CRMs will have an importer feature that allows you to upload all of your leads in just a couple of minutes.
+Once you've completed this, you're ready to start working in your sales pipeline!

 Tips for effective pipeline management